Trainee Lawyer Jailed Over Dog’s Death

 Katy Gammon, 27, abandoned five-year-old boxer Roxy without food or water when she left her home in Bristol.

-The dog’s remains were not found for 10 weeks, until neighbours reported a large amount of flies around the property.
+The dog’s remains were not found for 10 weeks until neighbors reported a large number of flies around the property.

 RSPCA inspectors were forced to remove Roxy’s remains from the kitchen floor with a snow shovel.